galacticoder/tcp_using_sockets-in-cpp/README.md

 This will connect to the port where server is running automatically.

 ## File Descriptions
-- `server.cpp`: The server.cpp file implements the main functionality of the server.
+* `server.cpp`: The server.cpp file implements the main functionality of the server.
+It handles client connections, manages encrypted communication, and broadcasts messages to all connected clients.
+Key functionalities include:
+    - Checking port availability automatically and selects an available port.
+    - Accepting client connections and creating a new thread for each client.
+    - Decrypting encrypted messages sent to server from client using AES encryption.
+    -Broadcasting messages to all connected clients except the sender.

+* `client.cpp`: The server.cpp file implements the main functionality of the server.
 It handles client connections, manages encrypted communication, and broadcasts messages to all connected clients.
 Key functionalities include:
     - Checking port availability automatically and selects an available port.
     - Accepting client connections and creating a new thread for each client.
     - Decrypting encrypted messages sent to server from client using AES encryption.